-- This is another of the nine canvases, this one by Gentile Bellini.
-The canvas shows an event that took place about 50 years earlier, on 25 April 1444: while the members of the Scuola were processing the fragment through the Piazza San Marco (the square of St. Mark's), Jacopo de' Salis, a tradesman from Brescia, knelt before the relic in prayer that his dying son might recover.
-When he returned home, he discovered that the boy was completely well again. - (CLICK) The confraternity of the Scuola Granda wear white robes and the Brescian merchant is hardly visible in the crowd: he kneels in red robes, immediately to the right of the last two canopy-bearers.(CLICK) - This is the main square of Venice, called Piazza San Marco, St. Mark's Square.
+- This is another of the nine canvases commissioned by the Scuola, this one by Gentile Bellini.
+The canvas shows an event that took place about 50 years earlier, on 25 April 1444: while the members of the Scuola were processing the fragment of the true cross through the Piazza San Marco (the square of St. Mark's), Jacopo de' Salis, a tradesman from Brescia (about 100 miles from Venice), knelt before the relic in prayer that his dying son might recover.
+When he returned home, he discovered that the boy was completely well again. - (CLICK) The confraternity of the Scuola Grande wear white robes and the Brescian merchant is hardly visible in the crowd: he kneels in red robes, immediately to the right of the last two canopy-bearers.(CLICK) - This is the main square of Venice, called Piazza San Marco, St. Mark's Square.
 Napoleon called it the "drawing room of Europe".
-It is dominated at the far end by St Mark's Basilica.
-To the right of the Basilica is the beginning of the Doge's Palace and to the right again the campanile, of which more later. - The Basilica was built around 836 to house the relics of St. Mark which were stolen from Alexandria in 828-9.
-The original patron saint of Venice was St Theodore but it became St Mark with the arrival of the relics.
+It is dominated at the far end by St Mark's Basilica. - The Basilica was built around 836 to house the relics of St. Mark which were stolen from Alexandria in 828-9.
+The original patron saint of Venice was St Theodore but it became St Mark with the arrival of the relics. - The three flagpoles were originally ships' masts and represent the three kingdoms conquered by Venice: